onnx/onnx-tensorrt/README.md

     export LD_LIBRARY_PATH=$PWD:$LD_LIBRARY_PATH

 For building only the libraries, append `-DBUILD_LIBRARY_ONLY=1` to the CMake build command.
 If your model has Gather or GatherElements operations with negative indices, add `-DSUPPORT_NEGATIVE_GATHER` to the build command.
 Note that enabling negative-indices gather will have a performance impact on gathers with non-negative indices.

+### Experimental Ops
+All experimental operators will be considered unsupported by the ONNX-TRT's `supportsModel()` function.

+`NonMaxSuppression` is available as an experimental operator in TensorRT 8.
+It has the limitation that the output shape is always padded to length [`max_output_boxes_per_class`, 3], therefore some post processing is required to extract the valid indices.

 ## Executable Usage